-Between 2000 and 2015 all action plans and policies were cancelled within the Armed Forces, due to reduction in expenditures.
-In 2016 the Armed Forces produced the DAP 1325 and currently develops implementation plans.
-Next to this, the Netherlands Armed Forces produced a policy letter concerning the Programme of Diversity & Inclusion (D&I).
-The programme's goal is to establish an inclusive organisation.
-The difference between DAP 1325 and the D&I-Programme is that DAP 1325 focuses on operational excellence and the latter on organisational excellence.
-Both are based on the NATO policy of Women, Peace and Security, as is the NAP 132.
-DAP 1325 and D&I foresee that the Armed Forces will need stamina to reach positive effects.
+The implementation of the Programme of Diversity & Inclusion (D&I) developed to establish an inclusive organisation is ongoing.
+The difference between the DAP 1325 and the D&I-Programme is that the DAP 1325 focuses on operational excellence and on the goals of UNSCR 1325.
+The D&I programme strives towards organisational excellence.
+DAP 1325 and the D&I programme are making progress but still foresee that the Armed Forces will need stamina to reach and preserve positive effects.